LakshmiPriyaDiwakar2706/Analysis-of-Active-Video-Games-Sedentary-Habits-in-Children/README.md

 * <a href="https://github.com/LakshmiPriyaDiwakar2706/Analysis-of-Active-Video-Games-Sedentary-Habits-in-Children/blob/main/liking data.xlsx">Liking Data</a>
 * <a href="https://github.com/LakshmiPriyaDiwakar2706/Analysis-of-Active-Video-Games-Sedentary-Habits-in-Children/blob/main/Data Cleaning.R">R Code file</a>

-## This project is based on a research study titled "Influence of Active Video Game Play upon Physical and Screen-Based Activities in Children."
+### This project is based on a research study titled "Influence of Active Video Game Play upon Physical and Screen-Based Activities in Children."
 The dataset was obtained from USDA.gov, and the goal was to create a Tableau dashboard highlighting the key points discussed in the research paper.
-Additionally, we referred to other research papers to see if autonomy impacts children's physical activity levels through AVG or traditional activity programs (TAP).
+Additionally, we referred to other research papers to see if autonomy impacts children's physical activity levels through Active Video Games (AVG) or Traditional Active Play (TAP).

 ### Findings
 * Baseline Comparison: In both the high and low autonomy groups, the average time spent in Moderate to Vigorous Physical Activity (MVPA) at baseline and week 10 was the same.